Yang Lin (footballer): Shanghai United

-Henan Construction
+Henan Jianye

-At the beginning of 2007, he joined the newly promoted Henan Construction in the China Super League where he had a very productive season, he played in 14 league games and scored one goal.
+At the beginning of 2007, he joined the newly promoted Henan Jianye in the China Super League where he had a very productive season, he played in 14 league games and scored one goal.
 After seeing Henan establish themselves as mid-table team, the following season was proved less successful for Yang Lin as he was only able to make seven appearances for Henan.

 Return to Dalian

 After a personally disappointing season for Yang Lin which saw him lose his place at Henan, he transferred to Dalian Shide.
 At Dalian, Yang Lin would be utilized as a centre back due to his height for several games.
-He would return to his position as a striker against Shenzhen F.C. in a league game which saw him score his first goal for Dalian.
-When his season long loan period ended, he decided to stay in Dalian with the newly formed Dalian Aerbin F.C. and play within the third tier during the beginning of the 2010 league season.
+He would return to his position as a striker against Shenzhen Asia Travel in a league game which saw him score his first goal for Dalian.
+When his season long loan period ended, he decided to stay in Dalian with the newly formed Dalian Aerbin and play within the third tier during the beginning of the 2010 league season.

 International career

 He made his debut for the senior national team on December 17, 2002, in a friendly against Syria in a 3–1 victory.
-In 2007, he played in the early stages of the 2010 FIFA World Cup qualification where he scored his first goal against Myanmar national football team, however since then he only made several further friendly appearances before being dropped from the team.
+In 2007, he played in the early stages of the 2010 FIFA World Cup qualification where he scored his first goal against Myanmar, however since then he only made several further friendly appearances before being dropped from the team.

+Coaching career

+Guangxi Pingguo Haliao

+In 2021, Lin was appointed as the head coach of Guangxi Pingguo Haliao.
+The club was promoted to China League One at the same year under his leadership.

+Shanghai Jiading Huilong/Ningbo FC

+In 2023, Lin was appointed as the head coach of Shanghai Jiading Huilong.
+In 2026, Lin returned to the club after it relocated to Ningbo.
+On 6 April 2026, Lin left his posotion and transited to technical director of the club.

+Dalian K'un City

+On 21 August 2026, Yang was named as the head coach of China League One side Dalian K'un City.